Are you a tourism professional seeking great gastronomic experiences for your clients?

 According to Greek mythology, Naxos is the island where Dionysus discovered Ariadne, giving the island a symbolic connection to celebration, fertility, and wine culture that continues today.

-Naxos is also historically important for its emery mines, once among the world’s best natural sources of abrasive material rich in corundum.
-These mines are now protected monuments recognised by the Greek Ministry of Culture and represent a significant part of Greece’s modern industrial heritage.
+Naxos is also historically important for its emery mines.
+These mines were once among the world’s best natural sources of abrasive material rich in corundum.
+Now, they are protected monuments recognised by the Greek Ministry of Culture and represent a significant part of Greece’s modern industrial heritage.

 Natural Landscape and Agriculture